gracemmaloney/National-Park-Journal-and-Learn_HCI584/README.md

 -------------------
 # Known Limitations
-There a couple parts of this project that are currently not working as intended, despite my attempts to implement the functionality, including:
+There are a couple parts of this project that are currently not working as intended, despite my attempts to implement the functionality, including:
 1. Images uploaded as part of new journal entries are not displayed when a user opens the journal entry for viewing and editing.
 While .txt files do not support image displaying, I was also unable to implement this functionality using other filetypes, including .doc, .docx, and .pdf while still maintaining the functionality for easy editing of existing journal entries within the application.
 2. When accessing an existing journal entry via double clicking on an entry from the listbox and then using the 'Open' File Menu option to open a different journal entry, there is a known code error/limitation preventing the filename from autopopulating with the park name when clicking 'Save' via both the 'Save' button and the 'Save' File Menu option.
-Users that encounter this will need to manually select or type in the desired filename.
+Users that encounter this will need to manually select or type in the desired filename, being careful not to overwrite the wrong journal entry.

 Apologies in advance for any inconvenience these limitations may cause, but if you come across a solution for either of these limitations, I'd appreciate your help!